No Metallicity Preference in Fast Radio Burst Host Galaxies: Implications

-While we find FRB hosts consistent with the MZR, at the same time, we find marginal $\sim2\sigma$ evidence—an average offset of $-0.09\pm0.04$~dex—that FRB hosts lie systematically below the FMR, which connects stellar mass, SFR, and metallicity.
-While the statistical significance is low, treating the offset as real allows us to explore possible physical causes.
+Although the true statistical significance may be influenced by the model uncertainties discussed above (\S~\ref{sss:FMR_correction} and \ref{sss:FMR_alpha_varied}), treating the offset as real allows us to explore possible physical causes.
 The shift is unlikely to be driven by unusually low metallicities: if low metallicity were responsible, we would expect a similar systematic offset in the mass–metallicity plane, which is not observed.
 The remaining possibility is an offset along the $\log M_\star-0.6 \log \sfr$ axis (i.e., in mass and/or SFR).
-Indeed, 1D KS test (Figure \ref{fig:dist_1d}) shows that FRB hosts have significantly lower SFRs than SFR-weighted comparison galaxies of similar stellar mass, while their metallicities and stellar masses remain consistent .
+Indeed, 1D KS test (Figure \ref{fig:dist_1d}) shows that FRB hosts have significantly lower SFRs than SFR-weighted comparison galaxies of similar stellar mass, while their metallicities and stellar masses remain consistent.
 This suggests that the primary driver of the FMR offset, if genuine, is suppressed star formation activity at fixed mass and metallicity rather than metallicity deficiency.

 The FMR is expressed as a function of $\log M_\star - 0.6 \log \mathrm{SFR}$ \citep[e.g.,][]{mannucci10,sanders21}.
 Galaxies with SFR lower by $\sim0.5$~dex shift their FMR coordinate rightward by $\sim0.3$~dex, producing an apparent metallicity deficit of $\sim0.1$~dex relative to the FMR curve, consistent with the observed mean offset of FRB hosts ($\sim 0.09$~dex).